-1. Board size - Seven members.

-2. Composition - At least four members shall be owners of property within the District.
+- 1. Board size Seven members and two ex officio members - 2.
+Composition At least four members shall be owners of property within the District.
 One member shall be the owner of a business within the District.
-The Alderman of the First District and the Executive Director of the Downtown Racine Corporation board (or designee) shall be ex officio members.

-3. Terms - Appointments to the board shall be for terms of three years, each term ending on December 31st.
+The Alderman of the First District and the Executive Director of the Downtown Racine Corporation board (or designee) shall be ex officio members. - 3.
+Terms Appointments to the board shall be for terms of three years, each term ending on December 31st.
 The Alderman of the First District and the Chairman of the Downtown Racine Corporation (on the chairman's designee) shall serve on the board during their terms of office.
-The board may remove, by majority vote, any board member who is absent from more than three meetings without a valid excuse.

-4. Compensation - None

-5. Meetings - All meetings of the board shall be governed by the Wisconsin Open Meetings law.
+The board may remove, by majority vote, any board member who is absent from more than three meetings without a valid excuse. - 4.
+Compensation None - 5.
+Meetings All meetings of the board shall be governed by the Wisconsin Open Meetings law.
 Minutes will be recorded and submitted to the City and the board.
-The Board shall adopt rules of order to govern the conduct of its meetings and meet regularly, at least annually.

-6. Recordkeeping - Files and records of the board's affairs shall be kept following public records requirements.

-7. Staffing - The board may employ staff and/or contract for staffing services pursuant to this plan and subsequent modifications thereof.
-Unless requested otherwise by the board, any staff members or employees of contractors may attend all meeting of the board, but will not have voting authority.

-8. Officers - The board shall appoint a chairman, treasurer and secretary, any two of the three of which shall have the power to execute documents on behalf of the full board, for the purposes authorized by the full board.
+The Board shall adopt rules of order to govern the conduct of its meetings and meet regularly, at least annually. - 6.
+Recordkeeping Files and records of the board's affairs shall be kept following public records requirements. - 7.
+Staffing The board may employ staff and/or contract for staffing services pursuant to this plan and subsequent modifications thereof.
+Unless requested otherwise by the board, any staff members or employees of contractors may attend all meeting of the board, but will not have voting authority. - 8.
+Officers The board shall appoint a chairman, treasurer and secretary, any two of the three of which shall have the power to execute documents on behalf of the full board, for the purposes authorized by the full board.